Sense-Studios/VirtualMixerProject-depricated/README.md

 # VirtualMixerProject

-The VirtualMixerProject is a virtual video mixer that can be build through a chainable interface and runs in WebGL.
+The VirtualMixerProject is a virtual video mixer that can be built through a chainable interface and runs in WebGL.
 There is a website: [VirtualMixerProject.com](https://virtualmixproject.com/).
 There you can find examples and 'channels', which are basically auto-mixed sets of video files. or gifs.
 Or images.
 Or solid colors or ...

 ![logo](https://virtualmixproject.com/images/vmp_demo/vmp_logo.png)

 it comes in a package for use on your website or an npm build for use on your local DMZ.
-With these tools, you can Bbuild your own video mixer in JavaScript.
+With these tools, you can Build your own video mixer in JavaScript.
 The application takes a number of _sources_ ( video, gif, whathaveyou ) and allows you to crossfade and mix them.

 Mixers and Sources are interchangeable, so the output of a one _mixer_ can serve as a _source_ for another _mixer_.
-In this way a series of layers can be 'stacked' or 'chained' together to build even more elaborate mixers.
+In this way, a series of layers can be 'stacked' or 'chained' together to build even more elaborate mixers.
 You can also add effects and interfaces to your mixers and we have support for _gamepads_ en _midi_ devices.

 * Check more detailed info in [the Documentation](https://virtualmixproject.com/docs/reference/index.html)